aminizadyar/student_investment_fund/README.md

-# Code and files related to Imperial's student investment fund
+# Code and files prepared by Amin Izadyar related to Imperial's student investment fund